johnbachman/famplex/README.md

 ## Entities, Relations and Equivalences

-*Bioentities* contains resources for defining the relationships between genes/proteins and their membership in families and named complexes.
-Entities defined within the Bioentities namespace are listed in the ```entities.csv``` file.
+*FamPlex* contains resources for defining the relationships between genes/proteins and their membership in families and named complexes.
+Entities defined within the FamPlex namespace are listed in the ```entities.csv``` file.
 Cross-referencing the entries among the various files maintains consistency and prevents errors.